 At a glance

-- Part 3 of the Act introduces a duty on all organisations to report certain types of personal data breach to the relevant supervisory authority (Information Commissioner).
+- Part 3 of the Act introduces a duty on all organisations to report certain types of personal data breach to the Information Commissioner.
 You must do this within 72 hours of becoming aware of the breach, where feasible.

 - If the breach is likely to result in a high risk of adversely affecting individuals’ rights and freedoms, you must also inform those individuals without undue delay.

 - You should ensure you have robust breach detection, investigation and internal reporting procedures in place.

 - What breaches do we need to notify the ICO about?

 - What information must a breach notification to the Information Commissioner contain?

 - When do we have to notify individuals?

 - What information should we tell individuals who have been affected by the breach?